 Recently, I needed to find a Bind Off which could match German Twisted Cast On.
-I love using this method for border in ribbing because it’s easy to do – it’s a variation of long-tail CO which is most familiar to me -, and it gives a reversible and sturdy edge perfect of hard-wearing items (if you don’t know this technique, see this link).
-But the strength of this CO above all is its elasticity.
+I love using this method for border in ribbing because it’s easy to do – it’s a variation of long-tail CO which is most familiar to me -, and it gives a reversible and sturdy edge perfect for hard-wearing items (if you don’t know this technique, see this link).
+But the strength of this CO is, above all, its elasticity.

 I already knew Elastic BO which is often used to finish top-down shawls, but I don’t like it much (I can’t get a neat edge with it!).
 So I did a little research on the Internet and tried all stretchy BO I found, like Jeny’s surprisingly stretchy BO, Russian BO, Icelandic BO.

 And the winner is Icelandic BO, because, in addition to its elasticity, it gives a similar edge to German Twisted CO.

 With this BO, you knit a stitch through another one, which makes the latter bound off like this.

 But I thought it a little tricky and changed the steps breaking it up into simple movements: unlike the classic BO (you knit or purl stitches before passing them over other stitches), you pass over stitches before knitting them.

 I think I made it easier and don’t worry, you get the same end result 😉

 So here’s a tutorial of “modified” Icelandic BO!

 Step 1: Knit one stitch with a looser tension.

 We can say that the more yarn you use for binding off stitches, the stretchier your BO edge is.